MargXX/Bare-Metal-Drivers/README.md

 - Device driver `_reg.h` files (BMP390, LSM9DS1) live in the device folder rather than `platform/rp2040/`, because the sensor register map is chip-specific rather than host-specific and does not change on a port
 - BMP390 compensation uses `float` rather than `double`, matching Bosch's reference implementation.
 The smallest coefficient scale (`2^-65`) is within float's range, and the terms it feeds are multiplied by large raw values before contributing to the result
 - The I2C test double is named for the device rather than the bus.
 It encodes BMP390 addressing and reset behaviour, so a second device driver gets its own fake rather than sharing a generalized one
+- `bm_bmp390_read_forced` rejects a call made while `cfg.mode` is `NORMAL`.
+Triggering a forced conversion drops the device into sleep afterward, which would leave the handle claiming a mode the sensor is no longer in

 -----